Go Interfaces

 Interface as Function Parameter

-When a function is declared with a parameter that has an interface type, the function can be invoked with either a value or a pointer of the implementing type, as long the implementation uses a value receiver type.
+Interfaces can be used as arguments to functions.
+Passing an interface instance insures that the function body can rely on the fact the interface methods are available on the passed instance.
+When a function is declared with an interface type parameter, the function can be invoked with either a value or a pointer of the implementing type, as long the implementation uses a value receiver type.
 For the following interface and type declaration:

 type SomeInterface interface {